New jack swing: Golden age

 In 1995, Montell Jordan had a number one new jack swing hit, in "This is How We Do It", which after its release saw the popularity of the genre decline.
-As hip hop culture became increasingly ubiquitous, the pop-crossover approach and perceived artifice of new jack swing began to lose its appeal with young urban listeners.
+As hip-hop culture became increasingly ubiquitous, the pop-crossover approach and perceived artifice of new jack swing began to lose its appeal with young urban listeners.
 Even the creator of the New Jack Swing, Teddy Riley, made his sound evolve with his second supergroup BLACKStreet, with their 1994's eponymous first album.
 A sound he sometimes called "Heavy R&B" in interviews.

-The last hit single to use the classic new jack swing sound was Michael Jackson's "Blood on the Dance Floor", released in 1997.
+The last hit single of the classic new jack swing era was Michael Jackson's "Blood on the Dance Floor", released in 1997.

 Incorporation into pop music

 Australian pop singer Kylie Minogue incorporated a strong new jack swing sound into her 1991 album Let's Get to It, most notably the lead single "Word Is Out".
 The album and singles achieved notable success in the UK, Australia and throughout Europe.